-The examining physician's report shall be in the following form:

-As to participation in the physical fitness program, Officer

-a. is fit to participate; or

-b. is fit to participate, subject to the following temporary limitations and/or restrictions on his or her participation: (setting forth the restrictions and/or limitations); or c. is fit to participate, subject to the following permanent limitations and/or restrictions on his or her participation d. is not fit to participate at this time.

-(e.g., due to orthopedic condition, should not do the 1.5 mile run, but can do the 1 mile walk test): (setting forth the restrictions and/or limitations); or
+The exa mining physici an's report shall be in the following form: As to p participa tion in the physical fitness program, Officer a. is fit to participate; or ь. is fit to participate, subject to the following temporary limitations and/or restrictions on his or her participation: (setting forth the restrictions and/or limitations); or c. is fit to participate, subject to the following permanent limitations and/or restrictions on his or her participation (e.g., due to orthopedic condition, should not do the 1.5 mile run, but can do the 1 mile walk test): (setting forth the restrictions and/or limitations); or d. is not fit to participate at this time.